benkoppe/fast-wc-rust/README.md

 These tests were completed on an 8-core, 32GB RAM (1GB SWAP) server container with an Intel(R) Xeon(R) W-2135 CPU @ 3.70GHz.

+`taskset` wasn't used in these tests, because it only appeared to provide similar slowdown to both the Rust and C++ implementations with no benefit.

 ## Benchmark Results

 The benchmark code has been modified to now only test different Rust configurations.
 Results of the `criterion.rs` report are hosted with a GitHub action here: